LesleyLai/blog/src/pages/blog/cpp_lambda_part1/en.md

 - code
 ---

 C++ lambda expressions are a construct added to C++ back in C++11, and it continues to evolve in each version of the C++ standard.
-A core part of the language nowadays, lambdas enable programmers of writing anonymous functions in C++.
+A core part of the language nowadays, lambda expressions enable programmers of writing anonymous functions in C++.
 In this post, I describe what a lambda is, provide some basic usages, and outline their benefits.

+This post is the start of a series of the posts talking C++ lambdas.
+This one will be longer compare to the later one since I will introduce lambda holistically.
+The following posts, by contrast, will focus on individual features, techniques, or idioms of lambda.

 <!-- end -->

 ## Basic Usage
+Passing functions as a parameter to customize the behavior of functions is a common task in programming.
+For example, since the conception of [standard algorithms library](https://en.cppreference.com/w/cpp/algorithm), a lot of the algorithms in the `<algorithm>` can take an invokable entity as a callback.
+However, before C++11, the only kinds of invokable entities in C++ are function pointers and function objects.
+Both of them require quite a bit of boilerplate, and this cumbersomeness even impedes the adaption of the standard algorithm library in practice.

-The ISO C++ Standard shows usage of a lambda expression as a comparator of `sort` function. [^1] [^2]
+On the meantime, lots of programming languages support features of [anonymous functions](https://en.wikipedia.org/wiki/Anonymous_function).
+Before C++11, such features are achieved by metaprogramming.
+For example, the Boost C++ library provided its [boost.lambda](http://www.boost.org/libs/lambda) library.
+Those metaprogramming hacks are slow to compile and not performant; moreover, they require more boilerplate then one want.
+Thus, in C++11, lambda expressions are added as a language extension.
+The ISO C++ Standard shows usage of a lambda expression as a comparator of the `sort` algorithm. [^1]

 [^1]:
   See [**\[expr.prim.lambda\]**](http://eel.is/c%2B%2Bdraft/expr.prim.lambda#1)

-[^2]:
-  Functions that receive other functions as parameter or return function as value are called [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function).
-They are widely used in the standard [algorithms](https://en.cppreference.com/w/cpp/algorithm) library in C++.
-Higher-order functions can be used to customize the behavior of a function in the caller's site.

 ```cpp
 #include <algorithm>